 If you do need to collect firewood near your campsite, always check the local regulations to make sure that it’s permitted.

-To avoid over-harvesting and excessive clearing, follow the 4 Ds: only collect firewood that is dead, down, distant and dinky (shorter than your forearm, thinner than your wrist).
+To avoid over-harvesting and excessive clearing, follow the 4 Ds: only collect firewood that is dead wood, down, distant and dinky (shorter than your forearm, thinner than your wrist).

 It can be easy to slip into the mentality of ‘it’s only me’ as you find a good chunky log to burn, which in itself is no issue until ten people start thinking that way and eventually the bush has been completely cleared.

 Just like any recreational park, if your dog’s done it, you clean it.
-No one likes having to deal with another dog’s business.
+No one likes having to deal with another dog’s business left behind by other visitors.
 Not to mention the harm it can do to the environment.

 On this note, respect the park rules.
 Sometimes your dog just has to stay behind.
-Bringing your best mate in can wreak havoc on the critters that call it home.
+Bringing your best mate in alters natural behaviours of the critters that call it home.
 Most national and state parks are littered with 1080 poison to bait feral cats, dogs, and foxes so if you bring your canine pal you’re probably putting its life at risk.

 Still want to adventure with your pooch?
-13 Fantastic Dog Friendly Hikes Near Sydney
+How to Plan a Road Trip With a Dog on Board

 10 Tips To Tread Softly in Our Wild Places leave no trace stuart montgomery